Agent skills

 5. Include a professional sign-off

-- Click on the skill card you want to edit.
+- Click the skill card you want to edit.

 - Update any of the fields (name, description, or instructions).